climber2002/zendesk-search/README.md

 ### Setup

 I use Ruby `2.6.3` to create this app but it should work with any version higher than `2.5.0`.
-The only dependency for this app is the `rspec` gem.
+After installing Ruby the only dependency for this app is the `rspec` gem.
 If you already have `rspec` installed then all is setup.
 Otherwise `cd` into project directory and run following command to install `rspec` (All following commands assume the current directory is the project directory),

 ```bash
 bundle install